blackheaven/blackheaven.github.io/content/2023-03-05_plutus_cohort4-l1-l2.md

 * [Plutus core](https://docs.cardano.org/plutus/learn-about-plutus): Native on-chain script language used by Cardano for _smart-contracts_ (it is compiled from the _Plutus Application_ by the _Plutus Tx Compiler_, _Plutus Tx_, a GHC plug-in)
 * [Plutus Application Framework](https://github.com/input-output-hk/plutus-apps#the-plutus-application-framework): basis used for _Plutus Applications_, providing a HTTP and Websocket interface
 * Plutus Application Backend: executes off-chain part of an application, provides an HTTP API, manages requests to the node and the wallet while maintaining the application state
+* Collateral: monetary deposit used only if the smart contract fails on-chain (supposed to avoid malicious actors)

 A transaction is composed of:
 * inputs: which are spent by _redeemers_ (which are _Datum_ values)